Approved procedures

 • cite only one procedure (but see ‘Further information’ below)

-• use the procedure-specific participant information sheet, consent form, and other templates
+• use the procedure-specific template participant information sheet, template consent form, and other templates

 • reference the correct procedure ID in your application